 Same as for a periodic collection event.

-The program would be consistent with the County policy of minimizing the amount of HHW entering the waste stream.

-No permanent facility in the vicinity of the County would be required.

-Same as for periodic collection events.
+Consistency With Local Policies: The program would be consistent with the County policy of minimizing the amount of HHW entering the waste stream.
+Facility Needs: No permanent facility in the vicinity of the County would be required.
+Availability of Markets: Same as for periodic collection events.
 Ease of Implementation: Same as for periodic collection events.

-Same as for periodic collection events.

-High

-Change in HHW Generation: None anticipated
+Hazards: Same as for periodic collection events.
+Program Flexibility: High Change in HHW Generation: None anticipated